revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JUnit.md

 ---

-8. When are the unit tests pertaining to JUnit written in Developmental Cycle?
+8. When are the unit tests about JUnit written in Developmental Cycle?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)